 Even though employee feedback software solutions may not fall directly under an internal communication channel, they should be considered as one of the digital means for internal communication.

-Feedback is an extremely important factor of every employee’s lifecycle, and it is a great way to spread positivity in the workplace.
+Feedback is an extremely important factor in every employee’s lifecycle, and it is a great way to spread positivity in the workplace.

-Even though investments into these tools may not fall under the overall corporate communication strategies, they certainly optimize collaboration and build trust among employees.
+Even though investments in these tools may not fall under the overall corporate communication strategies, they certainly optimize collaboration and build trust among employees.

 11. Internal social media

 Internal social media as an internal communication channel has been emerging in the past few years.

 The main reason why internal communicators implement these solutions is to achieve long-term organizational goals, including higher employee engagement.